Jiaoyang-Li/Flatland/README.md

 # Get corresponding action dictionary by:
 action = solver.getActions(local_env, steps, replan_timelimit) # steps: current timestep

+# Clear MCP after the simulation finish.
+solver.clearMCP()

 ```
+* ./run_example.py shows how we use our solver on a locally generated flatland problem.

 ## Other important hard coded parameters.

 In ./Mapf-solver/PythonAPI/PythonCBS.h